This-Is-Prince/agent-other-sdks/docs/opensea.md

   // Optional: specify which model to use
   "modelName": "gpt-4o",

-  // Optional: specify which chain to use (defaults to Base) "chain": "base" // Options: "base", "baseSepolia", "mainnet", "sepolia", "polygon" }
+  // Optional: specify which chain to use
+  "chain": "mainnet" // Options: "mainnet" (Ethereum), "polygon", "base" }
 ```

+## Supported Chains

+The OpenSea plugin supports NFT data retrieval from the following chains:

+- Ethereum Mainnet (Chain ID: 1)
+- Polygon (Chain ID: 137)
+- Base (Chain ID: 8453)

+Note that the majority of NFT collections are on Ethereum mainnet, so connecting to Ethereum is recommended for the best experience.

 ## Available Tools and Example Prompts